pydicom/sendit/README.md

          image3.dcm

 ```

+For more details about the water daemon, you can look at [his docs](docs/watcher.md).

 ### 2. Database Models
 The Dockerized application will check the folder at some frequency (once a minute perhaps) and look for folders that are not in the process of being populated.
 When a folder is found: